MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ## Sub-species

-There are some exotic animals out there, but the most common are:
+There are some exotic species out there, but the most common Performance tests are:

   - **Load testing** measures how long to process a specific load. *How long does it take to process 10,000 requests?*